-OPEN HOUSE DUBLIN 2017 AND AIRBNB WORK TOGETHER TO PUT DUBLIN ARCHITECTURE CENTRE-STAGE
+OPEN HOUSE DUBLIN 2018 AND AIRBNB WORK TOGETHER TO SHOWCASE THE BREADTH OF DUBLIN ARCHITECTURE

-Airbnb’s international home at Hanover Quay is back for this year’s programme with a theme of ‘The City as a Stage.’
+Airbnb’s international home at Hanover Quay is back for this year’s programme.
 It is steeped in the economic history of the city, and was allegedly home to Ireland’s first fridge.
-Housed in one of the last remaining warehouse buildings so characteristic of the Dublin Docklands, the building which faces on to Grand Canal Basin, is a 4,500m2 three storey shell & core building by RKD architects, for which heneghan peng architects designed a unique and surprising workspace for 400 people.
+Housed in one of the last remaining warehouse buildings so characteristic of the Dublin Docklands, the building which faces on to Grand Canal Basin, is a 4,500m2 three story shell aqnd core building by RKD architects, for which heneghan peng architects designed a unique and surprising workspace for 400 people.

 This landmark building was previously home to Dublin Ice & Cold Storage (1865-1950s) and was then the Raleigh Bicycle Factory (1954-1980).
 Hanover Quay was largely an open space until 1865 when Stoney Buildings re-faced the quayside so that it could cater to the increasing numbers of steamships.
 6-8 Hanover Quay was part of this redevelopment and became a series of cold storage units for housing the contents of the many trawling ships docking at the Quay during this period.